 @Dev-N they're reducing digital prices to be less than physical game prices.
 They're not increasing physical game prices to be more than digital game prices

 As it should have been from the start.
 I buy retail games physical outside of select scenarios (major discounts and/or a game I'd likely never sell, to name two), but this makes sense.
-Digital distribution isn't subject to manufacturing the plastic, inserts (though sparse these days, if any), and personnel required throughout the process.
+Digital distribution isn't subject to manufacturing the plastic, inserts (though sparse these days, if any), and paying the personnel required throughout the process.
 Besides, physical costs can be recouped through selling and trade-ins.

 As someone who's made peace with key cards and has just invested in a 1tb SD express, I'll still gladly pay an extra $10 for full physical copies.